Swiss president to meet Hungarian Prime Minister Viktor Orbán - SWI swissinfo.ch

 Swiss president to meet Hungarian Prime Minister Viktor Orbán

-Defence Minister Viola Amherd, who holds the rotating Swiss presidency this year, is expected to pay a presidential visit to Hungary on Thursday and Friday.
+Defence Minister Viola Amherd, who holds the rotating Swiss presidency this year, will pay a presidential visit to Hungary on Thursday and Friday.

 The bilateral relations between Switzerland and Hungary, European policy and the European security situation will be discussed at the meetings, which will include talks with Hungarian Prime Minister Viktor Orbán, the defence ministry said on Monday.